pavithramuneeswaran/RISC-V-Hackathon/README.md

           * If the signal is not reflected back, it implies that no object/body is present in the vicinity of the sensor and hence the LED does not glow and the sound is not produced by the buzzer.

+## FUTURE WORKS
+       *Mini bots can be installed to interact with the visitors.
+       *Smartphone integration.
+       *Visitor log

 ## AUTHORS
     J.M.KESHIKA,M.PAVITHRA B.E(ELECTRONICS AND COMMUNICATION ENGINEERING),MADRAS INSTITUTE OF TECHNOLGY,ANNA UNIVERSITY,TAMILNADU
 ## ACKNOWLEDGEMENTS